The University of Chicago Annual Report

 - Provost's Initiative on Minority Issues Annual Report for Academic Year 2003-04

 - Diversity Statement

 Reports of the Independent Review Committee for the University of Chicago Police Department

 The Independent Review Committee for the University of Chicago Police Department (UCPD) examines complaints against the UCPD involving charges of excessive force, violation of rights, and abusive language.
 Composed of faculty members, staff, students, and members of the community, the Independent Review Committee (IRC) reviews the internal investigations that UCPD conducts and reports its conclusions and recommendations to the Provost, President, and Vice President for Administration & Chief Financial Officer as well as to the wider community via its annual report.

 The University of Chicago Record

-The University of Chicago Record, which is no longer in print, collects official University addresses, including convocation and Aims of Education addresses, policies, reports, and more.
+The University of Chicago Record, which is no longer in print, published official University reports, policies, addresses, including convocation and Aims of Education addresses, and more.
 The most recent series ran from 1967 to 2008.
 Issues from 2000 to 2008 are available online.
-Issues from 1995-2000 will be available online in Spring 2013.
-Issues from 1967 to 1995 are available in the Special Collections Research Center of the University Library, along with previous series that were published from 1896 to 1908 and from 1915 to 1933.
+Issues from 1967 to 2000 are available in the Special Collections Research Center of the University Library, along with previous series that were published from 1896 to 1908 and from 1915 to 1933.